United Kingdom Parliament (Sovereignty) Bill

 Overview

-The United Kingdom Parliament (Sovereignty) Bill aims to reaffirm the supremacy of the UK Parliament over European Union law.
-It seeks to ensure that UK laws cannot be overridden by EU legislation and grants Parliament greater control over its relationship with the EU.
+This bill, the United Kingdom Parliament (Sovereignty) Bill, aims to reinforce the supremacy of the UK Parliament over European Union law.
+It seeks to ensure that UK laws are not overridden by EU legislation and to give Parliament greater control over the UK's relationship with the EU.

 Description

-• European Charter of Fundamental Rights: The European Charter of Fundamental Rights will not be legally binding in the UK.
+- European Charter of Fundamental Rights: The bill declares that the European Charter of Fundamental Rights shall not be binding on anyone in the UK.

 Government Spending